Looking for a job? Look at who you know

 Well, not directly.

-Say you’re in the market looking for X roles and ask their opinion on what is happening in their common field/market/sector.
-Ask if they’d be happy to suggest anyone they know who might be looking to hire.
-At the end of the day, people connect on LinkedIn to network and help others find connections and jobs so why not use LinkedIn for the very thing it’s there for?
+Ask if they’d be happy to suggest anyone they know who might be looking to hire or they could connect you to.
+At the end of the day, people connect on LinkedIn to network and help others find connections and jobs, so why not use LinkedIn for the very thing it’s there for?
 Why be embarrassed?
 Would you help someone if they asked you?
-If you’re cringing as you read this, perhaps ask yourself ‘why wouldn’t they help me?’
+If you’re cringing as you read this, perhaps ask yourself, ‘why wouldn’t they help me?’

-Some might not reply but some will.
+Some might not reply, but some will.
 What harm can it do to ask and let people know you are in the market?

 Use social media too to look for news on your target companies, find people and get updated on any opportunities.
-Join groups and follow hashtags on LinkedIn and Twitter and use Facebook, Instagram and your phone book contacts as a way to connect, search and let people know you’re looking.
-It’s not just former colleagues and professional contacts that should be on your list, family and friends know people too and would (one assumes) be happy to refer you.
+Join groups and follow hashtags on LinkedIn and use Facebook, Instagram and your phone book contacts as a way to connect, search and let people know you’re looking.
+It’s not just former colleagues and professional contacts that should be on your list - family and friends know people too and would (one assumes) be happy to refer you.
 Let people know you are looking for a new opportunity and see what happens.

-There’s lots to consider here but rather than fighting the odds and crossing your fingers, why not employ a mixed approach that gives you more advantages?
+There’s lots to consider here, but rather than fighting the odds and crossing your fingers, why not employ a mixed approach that gives you more advantages?
 Blending your search is a good idea.
 Trust me, I’ve seen the evidence time and again.

 Create a mix of online applications, networking for referrals and direct targeting and you’ll have a much more powerful job search strategy.
 One that will bring you results.